Space-Enterprise-at-Berkeley/E1-Firmware/README.md

 find -type l -delete
 git reset --hard
 ```
-NOTE: This will reset any changes since last commit so make sure you have committed first
+NOTE: This will reset any changes since last commit so make sure you have committed first.

 ## Query:
 The brain first initiates a query by sending a packet of format `"(ID)"` via RS485.
 ID is guaranteed to be two digits long, so an ID of 0 would be 00 and an ID of 23 would be 23.
 The `'('` and `')'` denotes a packet start and packet end respectively.